rvirding/luerl/examples/fun/README.md

 not the library function can not automatically resolve infinite loops.
 It is your obligation to do not pass infinite iterator to reducing functions.

-## Tracing JIT

-Tracing just-in-time compilation is a technique used by virtual machines to optimize the execution of a program at runtime.
-This is done by recording a linear sequence of frequently executed operations, compiling them to native machine code and executing them.

-First profiling information for loops is collected.
-After a hot loop has been identified, a special tracing mode is entered which records all executed operations of that loop.
-This sequence of operations is called a **trace**.
-The trace is then optimized and compiled to machine code (trace).
-When this loop is executed again the compiled trace is called instead of the program counterpart.

-Why the tracing JIT is important for us?
-The LuaJIT tracing compiler can detect tail-, up- and down-recursion, unroll compositions of functions and inline high-order functions.
-All of these concepts make the foundation for functional programming.